JamesMGreene/qunit-assert-html/README.md

 For more examples, refer to the unit tests.

 ## Compatibility
-This addon currently works in IE7+ (IE6 untested) but does not fully normalize certain CSS style properties (e.g. color values) in IE < 9.
+ - **Browsers**: This addon currently works in IE7+ (IE6 untested) but does not fully normalize certain CSS style properties (e.g. color values) in IE < 9.
 For a little more info, see [QUnit PR #368](https://github.com/jquery/qunit/pull/368).
+ - **Node.js**: This addon has not been tested in Node.js.
+However, it does require DOM support for iframes, so you would need to utilize [jsdom](https://github.com/tmpvar/jsdom), [Cheerio](https://github.com/MatthewMueller/cheerio), etc., to make it work at all.

 ## Documentation
 _(Coming soon)_